 Who’s at Risk

 For first-timers at the infusion center, you may still be wondering how and why you ended up with MS. Here are some possible risk factors:

-- Being female; estimates vary, but about three times as many women as men have MS.
+- Female gender; estimates vary, but about three times as many women as men have MS.